LabShengLi/nanome/index.md

 ## Tutorial of DNA methylation calling for ONT data
 In this totorial, you will learn how to do methylation calling on Oxford Nanopore sequencing data by latest tools.
-Please create a fresh new folder to run following commands.
+Please create a freshing new folder to execute following commands.

 ### 1. Software installation
 #### 1.1 Install Guppy